sefinek24/Stella-Mod-Documentation/md/support.md

 [Discord Server](https://discord.gg/Yj7fnafTXf): Join our Discord server to ask questions, seek help from other users, and chat with the community.

 ### 📙 Documentation {#documentation}
-[Documentation](/genshin-impact-reshade/docs): Check out our Documentation for detailed information about the mod.
+[Documentation](/genshin-impact-reshade/docs): Check out our Documentation for detailed information about Stella.

 ### ✍️ Contact the Developer {#contact-the-developer}
 - **Contact Me**: